bscofield/athena/README.txt

 == DESCRIPTION:

 Athena is a Ruby microframework for RESTful web applications.
+It is EXTREMELY EXPERIMENTAL, and is not guaranteed to work at any point in time.

 == FEATURES/PROBLEMS: